Voted Sonoma County’s #1 Summer Camp for Kids!

 The Schulz Museum is excited to offer in-person classes.
 See below for class descriptions and registration information.

-Kids enrolled in a morning and an afternoon camp will stay all day, including a supervised lunch at the Museum!
+Enjoy the flexibility of half-day or full-day options.
+Campers enrolled in a morning and an afternoon camp will stay at the Museum all day, including a supervised lunch break.
 Please pack a lunch for your child if you choose this option.
+Please note that full-day options may vary by age.

 How to Register